sulu/sulu-ecommerce-docs/docs/shop/content/navigation.rst

 Where to find the navigation
 ----------------------------

-The shop navigation is defined by content object in the admin interface.
+The shop navigation is defined by content objects in the admin interface.
 Once a new item is added it can be set as a navigation element in the settings tab.
 The first two levels of of content elements are displayed as parent - child navigation.

 .. hint:: It is recommended to avoid heavy nested structures.
 Keep it simple.

 How to create a navigation
 --------------------------

-Open the admin interface and click on the content area of your shop webspace you want to add a navigation.
-Initial there are no content items.
-Click on the **new** button and add a new content item.
+Open the admin interface and click on the content area of your shop webspace where you want to add a navigation.
+Initially there are no content items.
+Click on the *new button* and add a new content item.
 There are two important things you need: a title which is displayed as your navigation title and an url where this item is pointing to.
 Click save once you are finished.
 Alright now you have created a new content item which can be opened with the url you have given it.
-To make it a navigation item choose the category template in the template dropdown and make sure your content item has the state *published*.
-We are almost done, now switch open the settings tab and add your content item to the main navigation with the navigation dropdown.
+To make it a navigation item choose the category template in the dropdown and make sure your content item has the state *published*.
+We are almost done, now switch to the settings tab and add your content item to the main navigation in the navigation dropdown.
 Make sure you have changed your settings.
 Check out your shop and you will notice your first navigation item is displayed.

 .. hint:: If you have chosen a unique title the url field will be autocompleted.